|Topic:||Cycle Counting: The Why and How|

 Just a reminder to those of you who are Certified; certification maintenance points may be earned by attending the Professional Development Meetings.
 Your attendance is recorded at each month's meeting with your signing in at the beginning of the meeting.
 One point is earned for each meeting attended.

-Kelly - Apple Computer, Inc.
+Anthony - Apple Computer, Inc.

 For more information about APICS and our local activities, contact any member of our chapter Board of Directors.